inknos/showtime-sh/README.md

 # showtime

-Helper scripts to make your bash demo incredible
+Supercharge your bash demo with this simple script.

 ### Installation